paezha/University-AI-Panel/README.md

     labeling.
-Given all the possible variations of assignments (by year, by subject, by instructor), a general grading machine would require vast volumes of *labelled* training data, and even so there is no guarantee that the results will be adequate, let alone appropriate.
+Given all the possible variations of assignments (by year, by subject, by instructor), a general grading machine would require vast volumes of *labelled* training data, and even so there is no guarantee that the results would be adequate, let alone appropriate.

 [^33]: As it should, according to McMaster’s guidelines for
     acknowledging the use of AI.

-[^34]: Prompt engineering is a pompous name for a task that amounts to
+[^34]: Prompt engineering is a pompous name for a task that more closely
-    trying to read the entrails of a Large Language Model: something that cannot possibly be performed in a systematic way, and that offers no guarantees that it will work in the same way again, especially after a model is updated.
-No genuine engineer would do their work in such fashion, and calling the activity of writing prompts “engineering” is a blatant attempt to steal the competence and reputation of actual engineering.
+    resembles reading the entrails of a Large Language Model than actual engineering.
+It is a task that cannot possibly be performed in a systematic way, and that offers no guarantees that it will work in the same way again, especially after a model is updated.
+No genuine engineer would do their work in such fashion–and calling the activity of writing prompts “engineering” is a blatant attempt to steal the competence and reputation of actual engineering.

 [^35]: Reports of people getting their fingers crushed by Tesla’s
     cybertruck could be a result of 1) people trusting the technology